ROCm/ROCm.github.io/ROCmInstall.md

 As described in the next section, GFX8 GPUs require PCI Express 3.0 (PCIe 3.0) with support for PCIe atomics.
 This requires both CPU and motherboard support.
 GFX9 GPUs, by default, also require PCIe 3.0 with support for PCIe atomics, but they can operate in most cases without this capability.

 At this time, the integrated GPUs in AMD APUs are not officially supported targets for ROCm.
+As descried [below](#limited-support), "Carrizo", "Bristol Ridge", and "Raven Ridge" APUs are enabled in our upstream drivers and OpenCL runtime.
+However, they are not enabled in our HCC or HIP runtimes, and may not work due to motherboard or OEM hardware limitations.
+As such, they are not yet officially supported targets for ROCm.

 For a more detailed list of hardware support, please see [the following documentation](https://rocm.github.io/hardware.html).